-The Alzheimer’s Association & St. Matthias Catholic Church are co-hosting a Support Group for those affected by Alzheimer’s and Dementia
+The Alzheimer’s Association & St. Matthias Catholic Church Monthly Support Group

 Dear Friends,